Skizzu/testSite/README.md

+# Skizzu

+- Upload some images to the repo
+- connect repo to skizzu.com
+- write down all my available working platforms and how they connect.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Skizzu/testSite/edit/master/README.md) to maintain and preview the content for your website in Markdown files.